soronity/chess/README.md

 ## Setup the Backend

-The project has a main folder called chess and a frontend, a backend, and a mobile folder.
 Start by navigating to the backend folder in your terminal and run the command:

 `npm run start`